Lemon Shark

 Coloration

-The lemon shark has a yellow/brown or olive gray coloration on the dorsal surface and a lighter yellowish color on the undersides.
+The lemon shark has a yellow/brown or olive gray coloration on the dorsal surface and a pale yellowish-white color on the underside.
 There are no conspicuous markings.

 Dentition

 The upper teeth are narrow and broad with triangular smooth-edged cusps and finely serrated bases.
-These teeth get more oblique as they get closer to the corner of the mouth.
-The lower teeth are narrow and triangular with smooth-edged cusps.
+The teeth become more oblique toward the corner of the mouth.
+The lower teeth are narrow and triangular with smooth-edged cusps (Bigelow and Schroeder 1948).

 Denticles

 Lemon shark dermal denticles are large and overlapping with 3 to 5 ridges.
 The median ridge is high, sharp and separated by deep furrows, and the posterior margins are opposite the primary ridges.
-The basal plates and pedicels are broad.
+The basal plates and pedicels are broad (Bigelow and Schroeder 1948).

 Size, Age, and Growth